InValid202/rr_robot/README.md

 Ros can't find my package:
-1. Ros can't find a rr_robot package even thought you catkin_make and follow all 8 installation step above. solution. first, go back to home in terminal with this command:
+1. Ros can't find a rr_robot package even thought you used catkin_make command and followed all 8 installation step above. solution. first, go back to home in terminal with this command:

             cd